English Football League: Project Big Picture

 "Project Big Picture" was a plan announced in October 2020 to reunite the top Premier League clubs with the EFL, proposed by leading Premier League clubs Manchester United and Liverpool.
 The plan was criticised by the Premier League leadership and the UK government's Department for Digital, Culture, Media and Sport.
 The Premier League rejected the proposal a few days later.

 Records

+Trophies

+There are six trophies for the English Football League: the Championship trophy differs from the trophies for the League One Champions, League Two Champions, and the Championship, League One and League Two play-off finals.
+The latter five trophies share a similar design, and were all made by British silversmiths, Thomas Lyte.

+All winners' trophies feature three handles, and the league champion's trophy's handles are plated in gold.
+The champion's trophies are 50cm tall and the play-off final trophies are 45cm tall.

+Runners up trophies are also made for each league, featuring two handles, standing at 40cm.

 Current member clubs

-Below are listed the member clubs of the English Football League for the 2022–23 season.
-Since 1888 in total there have been 144 Football League members.
+Below are listed the member clubs of the English Football League.
+Since 1888, in total there have been 145 Football League members.
 Originally the bottom club(s) of the bottom division(s) had to apply for re-election each year, which was voted by all the other members.
 Walsall holds the record for the most reapplications for the Football League.
 Former Football League clubs include all 20 of the current members of the Premier League along with various relegated, removed or defunct clubs.